sunlightwang/FuLeTA/README.md

 Tookit for full length transcriptome annotation analysis, including isoform diversity, alternative splicing among transcripts, comparison to known transcriptome, splicing coupling, and their consequences on ORF diveristy.

 * This is part of the rat hippocampus transcriptome annotation project, where hybrid sequencing technology (PacBio + Illumina) was applied to get full-length transcriptome landscape for rat hippocampus.
+* All the executables of different functions are based on the exon block analysis, which is very useful in comparison of isoform structure annotation.

 ## Content